 As I reflect on my experiences in Saudi Arabia, I would describe the role I have played as that of an intermediary—applying proven “best in class” secondary market and risk management approaches I learned at home to Saudi Arabia.
 And then trying to understand their limits and coming up with Plan B. And sometimes Plan C…

-prompted an expansion of the credit box, as lenders are generally risk averse and their regulators are hyper diligent on credit standards.
+Competition has not prompted an expansion of the credit box, as lenders are generally risk averse and their regulators are hyper diligent on credit standards.